-The filing fee for Indiana Articles of Incorporation is $100.
+Fees change over time, so check the Indiana Secretary of State website for the most recent fee schedule.
 You can pay by check or money order if filing a paper application or by credit card if filing online.

 No, you don’t need a lawyer to form an Indiana PC, but it can be helpful.

 - Does Indiana have other professional entity types?

 Other professional entities available in Indiana include: Sole proprietorships, general and limited partnerships, limited liability companies (LLCs), and nonprofit corporations.

 - Can professionals from different fields form an Indiana professional corporation together?